Where to go?

 When to go?

-Matariki and Puanga will begin to be visible above the horizon from late June to xxx?
+Matariki and Puanga will begin to be visible above the horizon from late June.

 The stars will be visible in the early morning, between 5am-7am.